Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 5. `go build .`
 6. `./netrunner` to launch Netrunner!
 7. Use "fast" mode for low data use and fast bootstrap (~1 hour sync time).
 OR, use "full" mode for full node (multiple days sync time)

+# Optional Step 4
+1. Install Displayport dummy plug into Displayport socket in back of machine
+2. Install RealVNC server
+3. Access your node remotely from any machine using RealVNC viewer

 # Bookmark these URLs in Firefox, for additional information
 https://forum.dero.io/t/dero-node-setup/1774 (More advanced node config guide)